 Note: A new EAE form does not need to be submitted for any change in the assessment of the severity grade or the relationship between the AE and the study product.
-However, the increase in severity must be reported as a new AE to the SDMC.
+However, the increase in severity must be reported as a new AE to the SDMC (as described previously).

-Figure 8-1 Expedited Adverse Event Reporting Requirements for MTN-029/IPM 039
+Figure 8-1 Expedited Adverse Event Reporting Requirements for MTN 023/IPM 030